JusJae/ms3_logapp/README.md

     This tool was used to test errors in accessibility such as the color contrast, ARIA for this project.

 - A11Y Color Contrast Accessibility Validator:
-    This online checker tool was used to check the contrast level opf the content of each page.
+    This online checker tool was used to check the contrast level of the content of each page.

 - Chrome Dev Tools:
     Dev Tools were used to analyse the sites accessibility, performance, assist with debugging issues and running reports from Lighthouse/Page Speed Insights.